silvaDominic/drip-fertility-converter/README.md

 - Read Your Body
 - Ovagraph

+## Running the Project
+This project is a simple static web tool built with npm, vite, and AlpineJS.

+First install dependencies with:

+`npm install`

+Then run:

+`npm run dev`

+To run tests:

+`npm run test`

+To build run:

+`npm run build`

 ## Contributing

 There are lots of fertility apps out there and unfortunately I can't do them all.
 If you don't see one you use or want supported